mariesweeney900/ProgDA_AssignmentMD/README.md

 The random.seed function in python returns the hidden generator of random numbers utilsed by python in the random component.

+A pseudorandom number is a design for producing a sequence of numbers that closely resemble random numbers.
+The process is not authentically random, as it is derived from an original value, known as the seed, which can involve random values.

 References